 Finally, after a very low and narrow passage, our water supply was totally gone (shit).

-However, just two meters ahead of us was a clearing.
+However, just two meters ahead of us, obstructed by branches and ferns, was a clearing.
 Judging by a glimpse I’d had of the summit through the trees an hour earlier and by my compass, I was pretty sure this was it.
 I didn’t want to say anything, though, in case it turned out to be a false alarm.

 So — one last push.
-Seconds later, we broke through the trees and were in full sunlight.
-Beside us was the beautiful, stunted “world tree.”
+Seconds later, we broke through the trees into full sunlight.
+Beside us was the beautiful, stunted “world tree,” as hikers call it.
 In front of us, there was a marker that said KM18.